by Medha Patel

 Why do companies spend so much time and effort creating a corporate budget that will effectively be forgotten until it’s revisited in a year’s time?
 It’s a worthwhile question, and if your company is in the business of looking forward, it’s one that needs addressing.

 By reexamining the best corporate budget practices, your company’s budget will stand to benefit and work for you in the weeks and months ahead – instead of for a few weeks at the beginning of the year.
+You might be asking, why would companies fail to look at their budget throughout the year?
+Here are a few of the reasons.

 Your budget lacks a good financial model